-Your supply of your and your proxy's (or proxies) name(s) and address(es) is on a voluntary basis for the purpose of processing your request for the appointment of a proxy (or proxies) and your voting instructions for the Annual Meeting of the Company (the "Purposes").
-We may transfer your and your proxy's (or proxies') name(s) and address(es) to our agent, contractor, or third-party service produced who provides administrative, computer, and other services to us for use in connection with the Purposes and no such parties who are authorized by law to request the information of are otherwise relevant for the Purposes and no set for receive it information or are of your proxies) and address(es) will be retained for such period as may be necessary to fulfill the Purposes.
-Request for access to another correction of the relevant period data care here made in accordance with the provisions of the Pessona Data (Privacy) Ordinance and any such request should be in writing by mail to Zel ab Limited, 314 Main Street, forther 100, Cambridge, MA 02-142, Attention.
-Chief Legal Officer & Corporate Sereitary.
+Your supply of your and your proxy's (or proxies') name(s) and address(es) is on a voluntary basis for the purpose of processing your request for the appointment of a proxy (or proxies) and your voting instructions for the Annual Meeting of the Company (the "Purposes").
+We may transfer your and your proxy's (or proxies') name(s) and address(es) to our agent, contractor, or third-party service provider who provides administrative, computer, and other services to us for use in connection with the Purposes and to such parties who are authorized by law to request the information or are otherwise relevant for the Purposes and need to receive the information.
+Your and your proxy's

+(or proxies') name(s) and address(es) will be retained for such period as may be necessary to fulfill the Purposes.
+Request for access to and/or correction of the relevant personal data can be made in accordance with the provisions of the Personal Data (Privacy) Ordinance and any such request should be in writing by mail to Zai Lab Limited, 314 Main Street, Fourth Floor, Suite 100, Cambridge, MA 02142, Attention: Chief Legal Officer & Corporate Secretary.